 For many, these seismic shifts have not yet been addressed.
 Things like team structures, policies, workflows, processes, culture, leadership, and just about every aspect of the work experience might remain a question mark.
 But as the pace of change accelerates, leaders can’t afford to delay thinking about these impacts – they need to plan for what’s next, now.

-In short, we need to rethink the future of work and how organizations will need to change.
+In short, we need to continue to rethink the future of work and how organizations will need to change.

-So how do you balance the need to ensure your employees are safe and productive and your business is secure, while planning for the future?
-We have identified four external drivers that we believe are transforming the world of work.
+So how do you balance the need to ensure your employees are safe and productive and your business is secure while planning for the future?
+We have identified four external drivers that we believe will continue to transform the world of work in 2021 and beyond.

 1. ORGANIZATIONS WILL BE VALUED “BEYOND SHAREHOLDERS”

 In August 2019, the Business Roundtable made a stunning turnaround when the CEOs of America’s largest businesses acknowledged that all stakeholders – workers, communities, partners – were as valuable as their investor shareholders.
 And with the #1 driver of reputation among consumers right now being how organizations are taking care of their employees1, the companies that followed suit are certainly seeing the benefits now.
 Take Microsoft for example.
 They are continuing to pay all vendor hourly service providers their regular pay during this period of reduced service needs3.